shadows911/baruf/content/p/names.md

 the past and figure out with complete certainty which of these people *now* in the castle was *then* the wizard who survived a Killing Curse is a complicated question.
 It's also a question that we're not going to try to answer.

-We know now *what* the Map needs to do in order to label its dots, if Descriptivism is true.  *How* it does that is a question for another day; and perhaps it's not even worth trying to answer this second question, because Descriptivism is probably not the correct theory anyway.
+We now know *what* the Map needs to do in order to label its dots, if Descriptivism is true.  *How* it does that is a question for another day.

+And it might not even be worth trying to answer this second question, because Descriptivism is probably not the correct theory anyway.

 ### Problems with Descriptivism

 Descriptivism is intuitive and straightforward, but it has some big problems.
-Here are three:
+Here are two:

-1. In order to understand the meaning of "Harry Potter," I shouldn't have to know anything about Voldemort, or even that there is anyone named "Voldemort."
-But Descriptivism insists that, since "Harry Potter" is *synonymous* with "the wizard born to James and Lily Potter on 31 July 1980, who survived a Killing Curse cast by Voldemort on Hallowe'en in 1981," understanding the meaning of "Harry Potter" involves being aware of the (former) existence of not only Voldemort, but James and Lily as well.

-2. If "Harry Potter" just means "the wizard born to James and Lily Potter on 31 July 1980, who survived a Killing Curse cast by Voldemort on Hallowe'en in 1981", than anyone who understands the name "Harry Potter" thereby *knows*---just on the basis of understanding the name!---that Harry Potter survived a Killing Curse cast by Voldemort.
-But surely this is not true; someone can understand the name "Harry Potter" and *not* know that he survived a Killing Curse, or even that his parents were named "James" and "Lily."
+1. If "Harry Potter" just means "the wizard born to James and Lily Potter on 31 July 1980, who survived a Killing Curse cast by Voldemort on Hallowe'en in 1981", than anyone who understands the name "Harry Potter" thereby *knows*---just on the basis of understanding the name!---that Harry Potter survived a Killing Curse cast by Voldemort.
+But surely this isn't right: we only know that Harry survived Voldemort's Killing Curse because we have historical evidence about what happened that Hallowe'en.
+It's not something we can learn simply by knowing what "Harry Potter" means.
+And if Harry's name alone told us that he was born on 31 July 1980, then this could not have happened in *The Goblet of Fire*:

+    > Harry looked around; the whole class was staring at him.
+He sat
+    > up straight; he had been almost dozing off, lost in the heat and
+    > his thoughts.
+    >
+    > "I was saying, my dear, that you were clearly born under the
+    > baleful influence of Saturn," said Professor Trelawney, a faint
+    > note of resentment in her voice at the fact that he had
+    > obviously not been hanging on her words.
+    >
+    > "Born under---what, sorry?" said Harry.
+    >
+    > "Saturn, dear, the planet Saturn!" said Professor Trelawney,
+    > sounding definitely irritated that he wasn't riveted by this
+    > news.
+"I was saying that Saturn was surely in a position of
+    > power in the heavens at the moment of your birth ... your dark
+    > hair ... your mean stature ... tragic losses so young in life
+    > ...
+I think I am right in saying, my dear, that you were born in
+    > mid-winter?"
+    >
+    > "No," said Harry, "I was born in July" (Chapter 13).

-3. It seems perfectly true to say "It could have been that Harry Potter did *not* survive that Killing Curse cast by Voldemort."
+2. It seems perfectly true to say "It could have been that Harry Potter did *not* survive that Killing Curse cast by Voldemort."
     If Lily hadn't died trying to save him, her love wouldn't have protected him from Voldemort's curse, and he would also have died.